GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/with-three-js/index.md

 This action does not clear the loaded 3D Texture data and the loaded 3D Model data.
 They will continue to be accessible by ID.

-**Correct 3D Camera Rotation Within Limits (Deprecated)**
-Correct the 3D Camera Rotation within limits.
-Rotation is corrected like head movement.
-Limiting multiple axes can break things.

-**Correct 3D Object Rotation Within Limits (Deprecated)**
-Correct the 3D Object Rotation within limits.
-Using this action on a 3D Object rotated on multiple axes may not work correctly.

 **Create 3D Axes Helper**
 Create 3D Axes Helper